cse-sim/cse/doc/src/docs/input-data/importfile.md

 # IMPORTFILE

-IMPORTFILE allows specification of a file from which external data can be accessed using the [import()](#import) and [importStr()](#importstr) functions.
+IMPORTFILE allows specification of a file from which external data can be accessed using the [import()](../input-structure.md#import) and [importStr()](../input-structure.md#importstr) functions.
 This allows external values to be referenced in expressions.
 Any number of IMPORTFILEs can be defined and any number of import()/importStr() references can be made to a give IMPORTFILE.

 Import files are text files containing an optional header and comma-separated data fields.
-With the header present, the structure of an import file matches that of an [EXPORT](#export) file.
+With the header present, the structure of an import file matches that of an [EXPORT][export] file.
 This makes it convenient to import unmodified files EXPORTed from prior runs.
 The file structure is as follows (noting that the header in lines 1-4 should not be present when imHeader=NO) --

-<%= csv_table(<<END, :row_header => true)
+<%= csv*table(<<END, :row_header => true)
 Line, Contents, Notes
-  1,         *runTitle*&comma; *runNumber*,       read but not checked 2,         *timestamp*,                         in quotes&comma; read but not checked 3,         *title*&comma; *freq*,               should match imTitle and imFreq (see below) 4,         *colName1*&comma; *colName2*&comma; ...,    comma separated column names optionally in quotes 5 ..,      *val1*&comma; *val2*&comma; ...,            comma separated values (string values optionally in quotes)
+1, \_runTitle*&comma; _runNumber_, read but not checked
+2, _timestamp_, in quotes&comma; read but not checked
+3, _title_&comma; _freq_, should match imTitle and imFreq (see below) 4, _colName1_&comma; _colName2_&comma; ..., comma separated column names optionally in quotes
+5 .., _val1_&comma; _val2_&comma; ..., comma separated values (string values optionally in quotes)
 END
 %>